jingyzhang/S3R/readme.md

-# Comprehensive Importance-based Selective Regularization for Cross-Site Continual Segmentation
+# $dfs$: Shape and Semantics-based Selective Regularization for Explainable Continual Segmentation across Multiple Sites

 Here is the implementation for paper: